Welcome

 Induction

-Approximately four weeks before your start date you will be sent information about registration and the welcome events taking place in May in your faculty and hosted by the Doctoral College.
+Approximately four weeks before your start date you will be sent information about registration and the welcome events taking place in April in your faculty and hosted by the Doctoral College.
 Please check below and save the date.

-Faculty and departmental welcome events May 2025
+Faculty and departmental welcome events

 This is an opportunity to hear directly from the associate deans, heads of department, postgraduate research directors, and PGR reps about your specific area of specialism.
 There will be information about library services, health and safety, and opportunities to ask questions.